-Thanks to all our playtesters,

-especially Judith Lucero Turchin, Kris Kahn,

-Leslie Edwards, Kalani Streicher, and Tim Partenfelder
+Thanks to all our playtesters, especially Judith Lucero Turchin, Kris Kahn, Leslie Edwards, Kalani Streicher, and Tim Partenfelder

-Cover art by Steve Purcell

-Package designed by Paul Curtin

-National Inquisitor written by Victor Cross
+Cover art by Steve Purcell Package designed by Paul Curtin National Inquisitor written by Victor Cross

-Special thanks to George Lucas
+> Special thanks to George Lucas

-IBM is a registered trademark of International Business Machines, Inc. Tandy is a registered trademark of Tandy Corporation.
 Amiga is a registered trademark of Commodore-Amiga, Inc. Atari and ST are registered trademarks of Atari Corporation.
-Zak McKracken and the Alien Mindbenders, character names, and all other elements of the game fantasy are trademarks of Lucasfilm Ltd. ${\mathbb M}$ & © 1989 Lucasfilm Ltd. (LFL) All rights reserved.
+Zak McKracken and the Alien Mindbenders, character names, and all other elements of the game fantasy are trademarks of Lucasfilm Ltd. TM & © 1988 Lucasfilm Ltd. (LFL) All rights reserved.